BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. |icon-wireframe| image:: pictures/icons/32x32_switch-wireframe.png

-Instead of viewing a part as a solid surface, you can use this button to only display a wireframe model of the triangular mesh.
-The rotor has a lot of triangles, so you will need to zoom in to see the detailed wireframe mesh (:numref:`wireframe`).
+Instead of viewing a part as a solid surface, you can use this button to display a wireframe model of the triangular mesh.
+The *Rotor* has a lot of triangles, so you will need to zoom in to see the detailed wireframe mesh (:numref:`wireframe`).
 On less powerful computers, a reduced mesh will be displayed (possibly even instead of the solid model).

 .. _wireframe:
 .. figure:: pictures/tutorial-virtualscene-wireframe.png